josiah-roberts/justcallme.ryan/md/cfa2.md

 > and crowned them[f] with glory and honor.
 > You made them rulers over the works of your hands;

+I am a self-referential collection of particles, and as I come to death, my life should be, as it were, "an image of the splendor of the Kings of Men, in glory, undimmed before the breaking of the world."
+That world, inasmuch as I can ever touch it, is the self.
+As I dissolve, it breaks and realizes itself in that fact that it was all a dream.

 ~~music-item track="Between The Buttons" title="Selah" artist="French 79" youtube="https://youtu.be/lbb316gp78A" spotify="https://open.spotify.com/track/1LpZP3BXZokmhMi0IN73yY?si=Cn0v2AxVSpaUwn3zrvc3lQ" right="true"~~

 ---

-# III: Undimmed Before the Breaking of the World
+# **/** Undimmed Before the Breaking of the World

 _We create meaning_
 _We inhabit the short:long_